Volume 68, Issue 5

 While his business expertise is founded in identifying, measuring and improving efficiencies through performance improvement, his first commitment is to patients and to the Baptist Easley Hospital team members who take care of them.
 In January, the hospital received the Strategy for Wellbeing Platinum award from the South Carolina Hospital Association’s Working Well Initiative.
 This recognition honors hospitals that achieve excellence in workplace wellness and support optimal team member health.

-He joins team members in their excitement about being a part of GHS as Prisma Health’s Upstate affiliate.
+He joins team members in their excitement about being a part of Prisma Health as Prisma Health’s Upstate affiliate.
 This increases opportunities for them to grow and advance professionally, he explained, adding they also are are excited to play a part in the big picture that is at the heart of Prisma Health’s goals.

 “When I hear Prisma Health leadership talk about the big idea—improving the health of South Carolina—it’s awesome to think that we are part of a venture that is so noble.
 Our team members are excited for the opportunity to help impact that change.”